Introduction

 Finally the Watkin, Rhyd Ddu and Snowdon Ranger paths all start on the west side of the mountain and are often quieter than the other walking routes.

-You can get more information in our other blog post:
+You can get more detailed information on the different routes in this blog post:

 The Best Walking Routes Up Yr Wyddfa (Snowdon) ⮕